 Most bitcoin payment processors will also provide a QR code at the checkout, which represents a bitcoin address and payment amount.

-QR codes make it easy to pay from a bitcoin wallet app on your smartphone (including the Coinbase app for Android or iOS).
+QR codes make it easy to use your smartphone to pay from a bitcoin wallet app or from your Coinbase account balance using the Coinbase app (available for Android or iOS).
 Simply scan the QR code and it will pre-fill the recipient bitcoin address and the requested payment amount.
 Once you send the transaction, the payment is complete.

 This is a good option If you don't have a Coinbase account or wish to pay from a different bitcoin wallet.

 If you can't scan QR codes or the merchant only provides a bitcoin address, you can also manually enter this as the recipient of a transaction in your bitcoin wallet software.